bec-galaxy/ansible-workspace/README.md

 Predefined tasks for Visual Studio code.
 These can be used to test Ansible roles and collections.

-After opening the `ansible.code-workspace` file, the following shortcuts are available under the Tasks `Terminal->Run Task…` menu:
+After opening the `bec-galaxy.code-workspace` file, the following shortcuts are available under the Tasks `Terminal->Run Task…` menu:

 | Befehl               | Beschreibung                                  |
 | -------------------- | --------------------------------------------- |